-Stanley Smith - Mickey Strand - Veterans Series
+Stanley Smith - WW2 Veterans - Mickey Strand - Veterans Series

 World War 2

-Click on Veteran's photo to see their service story.
-These Warriors served during the World War 2.
+Click on Veteran's photo to see their Ledgend.
+These American Heros served during the World War 2.

 FREQUENTLY ASKED QUESTIONS